gwanted/fabric-nodejs-sdk-gm/docs/tutorials/network-config.md

     caName: caorg2
 ```

 The following example will have an existing fabric client load a connection profile configuration.
 The definition will only contain client side definitions and no fabric network definitions.
-Calling for a load on an existing fabric client does an overlay of the top level sections in the file being loaded replacing the sections on those previously loaded.
-In this case the file being loaded only has a client section, therefore the loaded definition will now have the perviously loaded channels, organizations, peers, orderers, and certificateAuthorities section definitions and the newly loaded client section definition.
+The client may load a new profile at anytime, it will overlay the top level sections it contains of those previously loaded.
+In this case the file being loaded only has a client section, therefore the loaded definition will now have the previously loaded channels, organizations, peers, orderers, and certificateAuthorities section definitions and the newly loaded client section definition.
 This allows for an existing fabric client to be able to work within different organization.
+Notice this client definition contains a `connection` section with an `options` attribute in the
+client section.
+Settings defined here will be applied to new peer and orderer
+instances the client creates.
+This will include peers and orderers that will be created automatically when
+using the discovery service.
+Peers and Orderers may override these connection settings in their `grpcOptions` settings.

+Note: The fabric-client `grpc-max-send-message-length` and `grpc-max-receive-message-length` defaults are -1 (unlimited).
 ```
 client.loadFromConfig('test/fixtures/org1.yaml');
 ```